-- (1) A NOBO list with FINS numbers will only be provided where the list is sought by a reporting issuer in conjunction with a meeting of its securityholders in circumstances in which the issuer is sending proxy-related materials under paragraph 4.1(1)(c) of the Instrument.
+- (1) A NOBO list with FINS numbers will only be provided where the list is sought by a reporting issuer in conjunction with a meeting of its securityholders in circumstances in which the issuer is sending proxyrelated materials under paragraph 4.1(1)(c) of the Instrument.
 The FINS number should not be required in circumstances where it is not necessary to reconcile voting instructions and/or proxies. - (2) Identification of the intermediary and the holdings specified in the corresponding NOBO list on requests for voting instructions as required in Form 54-101F6 is necessary for the reporting issuer to be able to reconcile voting instructions received from a NOBO to the corresponding position registered in the name of the intermediary or its nominee or in respect of which the intermediary holds a proxy.
 In addition, should a NOBO wish to change its voting instructions, before or at a meeting of securityholders, knowledge of the corresponding intermediary and the NOBO's holdings is necessary. - 4.5 Changes to Intermediary Master List It is the obligation of intermediaries under section 3.1 of the Instrument to notify each depository of any changes in the information required to be provided under that section within five business days after the change.
-The five business days is a maximum requirement and it is expected that intermediaries will provide notice of such changes as soon as possible and, if possible in advance, in order that their clients not be prejudiced. - 4.6 Incomplete or Late Deliveries If sets of securityholder materials of a reporting issuer are incomplete or received after the prescribed time limits, the intermediary should advise the reporting issuer and request instructions. - 4.7 Other Obligations of Intermediaries The Instrument addresses the obligations of intermediaries in connection with the forwarding of securityholder materials.
+The five business days is a maximum requirement and it is

+- expected that intermediaries will provide notice of such changes as soon as possible and, if possible in advance, in order that their clients not be prejudiced. - Incomplete or Late Deliveries If sets of securityholder materials of a reporting issuer are incomplete or received after the prescribed time limits, the intermediary should advise the reporting issuer and request instructions. - 4.7 Other Obligations of Intermediaries The Instrument addresses the obligations of intermediaries in connection with the forwarding of securityholder materials.
 It is noted that intermediaries will have other obligations to the beneficial owners holding through them that arise from the nature of the relationship between the intermediary and the beneficial owners.
-These obligations will likely include advising the beneficial owners of the commencement of take-over bids, issuer bids, rights offerings and other events, and advising as to how the beneficial owners can obtain the relevant materials.

-- 4.8 Instructions from Existing Clients A client deemed to be a NOBO under NP41 can continue to be treated as a NOBO under paragraph 3.3(b)(ii) of this Instrument.
-However, intermediaries are responsible for ensuring that they comply with their obligations under privacy legislation with respect to their clients' personal information.
-Intermediaries may find that, notwithstanding paragraph 3.3(b)(ii), privacy legislation requires that they take measures to obtain their clients' consent before they disclose their clients' names and security holdings to a reporting issuer or other sender of material. - 4.9 Appointing Beneficial Owner as Proxy Holder Section 4.5 of the Instrument requires intermediaries to: - arrange to appoint the beneficial owner as proxy holder, if he or she so instructs, at no expense to the beneficial owner; and - deposit the proxy within any proxy cut-off if the intermediary obtains the instructions at least one business day before the proxy cut-off.
+These obligations will likely include advising the beneficial owners of the commencement of take-over bids, issuer bids, rights offerings and other events, and advising as to how the beneficial owners can obtain the relevant materials. - 4.8 Appointing Beneficial Owner as Proxy Holder Section 4.5 of the Instrument requires intermediaries to: - arrange to appoint the beneficial owner as proxy holder, if he or she so instructs, at no expense to the beneficial owner; and - deposit the proxy within any proxy cut-off if the intermediary obtains the instructions at least one business day before the proxy cut-off.
 We encourage intermediaries to make best efforts to deposit the proxy even if the instructions are obtained less than one business day before the proxy cut-off.